-Before the 20th century, Torajans lived in autonomous villages, where they practised animism, the worldview that non-human entities, including animals, plants, and often even inanimate objects or phenomena possess a spiritual essence.
+Before the 20th century, Torajans lived in autonomous villages, where they practiced animism, the worldview that non-human entities, including animals, plants and often even inanimate objects or phenomena possess a spiritual essence.
 They were relatively untouched by the outside world until Dutch missionaries arrived to convert the Torajan highlanders to Christianity.
 Nevertheless, even those that follow other religions in Tana Toraja, still converge when it comes to ancient funeral customs.

 During their lives, the Tarajans work extremely hard to accumulate wealth.
 But unlike other societies, the Tarajans do not save their money to give themselves a good life, rather they save for a good send off in death.
 In fact, it is the extravagance of the funeral, not the wedding, which marks a family’s status.

 Many people go deeply into debt in order to hold a funeral ceremony and it is not uncommon for a young man, afraid of being burdened by debt, to postpone or cancel his marriage if a grandparent of the girl he loves is old enough to die soon.
 The funerals are raucous affairs involving the whole village and traditionally last for days or even weeks.
 Specifically, a funeral reinforces the eternal bond between the living and the dead.

-When a Torajan dies, family members of the deceased are required to hold a series of funeral ceremonies, known as Rambu Soloq , over many days.
+When a Torajan dies, family members of the deceased are required to hold a series of funeral ceremonies, known as Rambu Soloq , which take place over many days.
 During this time, the deceased is not buried but is embalmed and stored in a traditional house under the same roof with his or her family.

 Their ceremony begins when funeral visitors attend a buffalo-slaughtering field.
 Family members are required to slaughter buffaloes and pigs as they believe that the spirit of the deceased will live peacefully thereafter, continuing to herd the buffaloes that have come to join him or her.
 Before being sacrificed according to a strictly defined procedure, the animals take part in trials of strength known as tedong silaga .

 After the sacrifice, the meat is distributed to the funeral visitors in accordance with visitors' positions in the community, and the spirit of the deceased is also entitled to a portion of meat, known locally as Aluk Todolo .
 The heads of the buffaloes are returned to what is locally known as puya (a site for the soul or spirit of the dead person) and their horns placed in front of the house of the kin.
 The more horns that decorate the front of the house, the higher the status of the deceased.

 The body is not buried until the eleventh day of the ceremony, although they are not technically buried – the final resting place is in a cave up on the cliff.
 The soul of the deceased is thought to linger around the village until the funeral ceremony is completed, after which it begins its journey to the land of souls.

 A wood-carved effigy called tau tau , carved with the likeness of the dead person is then placed in the balcony of the tomb to represent the dead and watch over their remains.
 Unfortunately, so many tau tau effigies have been stolen to be sold to tourists that people have started to keep them in their homes.

 In one region, known as Ke’te’ kesu’, the dead are not placed in cliff-dug graves, but in wooden caskets hanging from the side of cliffs.
 The coffins are beautifully decorated with geometrical shapes, but over time the wood begins to rot and the bleached bones of the deceased often become exposed.

-The Ceremony of Cleaning Corpses
+Ma’Nene: The Ceremony of Cleaning Corpses

-Every year in August, a ritual called Ma’Nene (The Ceremony of Cleaning Corpses) takes place in which the bodies of the deceased are exhumed to be washed, groomed and dressed in new clothes.
+Every year in August, a ritual called Ma’Nene, or the Ceremony of Cleaning Corpses, takes place in which the bodies of the deceased are exhumed to be washed, groomed and dressed in new clothes.
 Damaged boxes are fixed or replaced.
 The mummies are then walked around the village by following a path of straight lines.

 According to the ancient Torajan belief system, the spirit of a dead person must return to his village of origin.
 So if a person died on a journey, the family would go to the place of death and accompany the deceased back home by walking them back to the village.
 In the past, people were frightened to journey far, in case they died while they were away and were unable to return to their village.